Meet the Armadillo

 Food Preference

-Armadillos prefer to go out in search for food in the night.
-Armadillos are omnivores, and eat small insects like ants, grubs, small amphibians, spiders, small reptiles, snails, earthworms, termites, worms, mole crickets, frogs, beetles, larvae, etc. They also eat small ground-nesting birds and their eggs.
+Armadillos search for food mostly at night.
+They are omnivores, they eat both plants and animals.
+Their menu includes ants, grubs, spiders, snails, earthworms, termites, mole crickets, frogs, beetles, larvae, small reptiles, and small amphibians.
+They will also eat the eggs of ground-nesting birds.

 Grave Diggers